Courses Offered

 Recommended Audience: This course is designed for evaluators at any level who are interested in furthering their understanding of culturally responsive, racially equitable evaluation and its practical applications.

-Recommended Audience: Audiences for this course include those who have familiarity with participatory evaluation approaches and wish to explore ways to more effectively engage diverse stakeholders and improve the implementation of evaluation designs.
+Recommended Audience: Audiences for this course include those who wish to explore ways to more effectively understand and engage stakeholders and improve the design and implementation of evaluation designs.

 TEI 401: Sponsored Evaluation Development